Early Weight Averaging meets High Learning Rates for LLM Pre-training: Results

 \subsection{Improved Zero-shot performance}

-\method{} improves the zero-shot performance in several ways.
-First, we observe that zero-shot performance of early-mid checkpoints (24K, 36K, 48K, 60K) achieves higher performance almost consistently throughout LLM checkpoints regardless of the scale as shown in Table \ref{table:zeroshot}.
-For instance, the Pythia-1B checkpoint derived using \method{} evaluated at 24K steps on Lambada openai task achieves higher accuracy than the original checkpoint evaluated at 48K step.
+\method{} enhances the zero-shot performance of both nanoGPT-2 and Pythia LLMs (Table \ref{table:nanogpt2_zeroshot}).
+In the nanoGPT-2 models, we assess zero-shot performance at 50K and 70K steps, revealing that the checkpoints generated using \method{} at 50K consistently outperform original checkpoints—derived from conventional at 50K training steps (always) and also at 70K training (in the majority of instances).

-We note that the checkpoints derived using \method{} also exhibit improvements in the later stages of training (105K,141K) on the majority of tasks, as underscored by the bolded numbers in Table \ref{table:zeroshot}.
+For Pythia LLMs \method{} improves the zero-shot performance in several ways.
+First, we observe that zero-shot performance of early-mid checkpoints (48K, 60K) achieves higher performance almost consistently, regardless of the scale as shown in Table \ref{table:zeroshot}.
+For instance, the \method{} Pythia-1B checkpoint evaluated at 24K steps on the Lambada OpenAI task achieves higher accuracy than the original checkpoint evaluated at the 48K step.
+We note that the checkpoints derived using \method{} also exhibit improvements in the later stages of training (105K,141K) on the majority of tasks, highlighted by the bolded numbers in Table \ref{table:zeroshot}.
 Moreover, we consistently witness gains until 105K steps across all models, which constitutes approximately 75\% of the total training steps.
 Therefore our recipe proves to be beneficial in a compute optimal LLM training scenario where early stopping is employed at 75\% of total training.
-In a surprising observation, we find that our \method{} derived checkpoints of Pythia-6.9B reach the final accuracy/perplexity on multiple downstream tasks considerably earlier, specifically at the 105K step mark.
-Intuitively, we know that higher zero-shot perform on various different downstream tasks is associated with low perplexity in language modelling during training, a correlation that is mathematically substantiated \cite{saunshi2020mathematical}.
-Therefore, all the observations we made in the earlier \cref{sec:result-1} naturally apply to zero-shot performance as well.
+Additionally, we find that our \method{} derived checkpoints of Pythia-6.9B reach the final accuracy/perplexity on multiple downstream tasks considerably earlier, specifically at the 105K step mark.
+Intuitively, we know that higher zero-shot performance on various different downstream tasks is associated with low perplexity in language modelling during training, a correlation that is mathematically substantiated \citep{saunshi2020mathematical}.
+Therefore, all the observations we made in Section \ref{sec:results-nanogpt2} naturally apply to zero-shot performance as well.